 - 1. Reducing the school annual expenditure on staff absence insurance even further. - 2.
 Implementing further staffing reductions where possible, both teaching and support staff. - 3.
 Continuing to control the spending by subject leaders and others. - 4.
-Working with the Executive Chef to continue to improve the catering at Harton, both in terms of making cost savings and improving the offer for the students. - 5.
+Working with the Executive Chef to continue to improve the catering at Harton, both in terms of making savings and improving the quality of the offer - 5.
 A further review of expenditure on utilities, in conjunction with the LA and also in-house.

-GOVERNANCE STATEMENT (CONTINUED)
+GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2020